 3. In 2025, shooting deaths fell by half and stabbing deaths dropped by one-third in Toronto

-This would be the lowest in recent years, with 2023 previously seeing the fewest shooting deaths with 29, and 2021 seeing the fewest stabbing deaths and other homicides with 16 and 10, respectively.
+While 2025 is on track to beat all of these lows, 2023 previously saw the fewest shooting deaths in recent years with 29, and 2021 saw the fewest stabbing deaths and other homicides with 16 and 10, respectively.

 Source: TPS.